Ziyadsk/spinfo/README.md

 # spinfo
-command line utility for informations about projects
+Command line utility for informations about projects

 # Usage
 ```python